 (i) confirm the compatibility of a software update with the target vehicle(s)'s configuration before the software update is issued, including an assessment of compatibility between the last known software/hardware configuration of the target vehicle(s) and the software update to be issued (7.1.1.7)

-(j) determine whether a software update will affect any system that is subject to national legislation or regulation, including whether the update will impact or alter any of the parameters used to define the systems the update affects, or whether it changes any parameters that are subject to national legislation or regulation (7.1.1.8)
+(j) determine whether a software update will affect any system that is subject to regulation or national legislation , including whether the update will impact or alter any of the parameters used to define the systems the update affects, or whether it changes any parameters that are subject to regulation or national legislation (7.1.1.8)

 (k) determine whether a software update will add, alter or enable any function(s) that were not present, or enabled, when the vehicle was certified according to national legislation or regulation, or whether an update will alter or disable any other parameters or functions that are subject to national legislation or regulation, including consideration of whether:

-(1) regulated information (according to national legislation or regulation) regarding the vehicle will need to be modified
+(1) regulated information (according to regulation or national legislation ) regarding the vehicle will need to be modified

-(2) results of previous tests conducted according to national legislation or regulation will no longer cover the vehicle after modification
+(2) results of previous tests conducted according to regulation or national legislation will no longer cover the vehicle after modification

-(3) any modifications to functions on the vehicle will affect the vehicle’s certification according to national legislation or regulation.(7.1.1.9)
+(3) any modifications to functions on the vehicle will affect the vehicle’s certification according to regulation or national legislation (7.1.1.9)

 (l) determine whether a software update will affect any other system required for the safe and continued operation of the vehicle, or if the update will add or alter functionality of the vehicle compared to when it was certified.
 (7.1.1.10)

-(m) inform the vehicle user about a software update (7.1.1.11).
+(m) enable the vehicle user to be informed about a software update (7.1.1.11).

 1.2.2.
 The vehicle manufacturer shall record and store the following information for each update: (7.1.2)